gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 ### The Open-Core Model

-In the open-core model, you typically differentiate between individual and team features:
+In the open-core model you typically differentiate between individual and team features:
 - features that help the individual doing their job go to the open-source version,
 - features that benefit teams, go to the paid version.